MrVistos/netwealth/README.md

 ## settings.json
 ```
 {
-    "port": 9000, <- This is your local port you want to use
+    "port": 9000, <- This is your port you want to use
     "origin": "192.168.0.176:9000", <- This is the remote netnode you want to connect with when you run your netnode the first time
     "isOrigin": 0 <- You only set this to 1 if you want to act as main netnode (e. g. you are the first netnode in network)
 }